 On Mount Meru itself, Saddle Hut and Miriakamba Hut provide the only accommodation.
-Huts fill up well in advance, so if you're planning to trek during the high season (December - February) it is often prudent to pack a lightweight tent.
-Recommended accommodation in and around Arusha National Park includes Hatari Lodge, Momella Wildlife Lodge, Meru Mbega Lodge, Meru View Lodge and Meru Simba Lodge.
+Huts fill up well in advance, so if you're planning to trek during the high season (December to February) it is often prudent to pack a lightweight tent.
+Recommended accommodation in and around Arusha National Park includes Hatari Lodge, Meru Mbega Lodge, Meru View Lodge and Meru Simba Lodge.

 Getting to Mount Meru

 Mount Meru is located inside Arusha National Park.
-Most visitors fly into Kilimanjaro International Airport, which is 60 kilometers/ 35 miles from the park itself.
-Alternatively, Arusha (the capital of northern Tanzania) is a 40-minute drive from the national park.
-Shuttle buses to Arusha depart daily from Nairobi in Kenya.
-From elsewhere in Tanzania, you can catch long-distance buses to Arusha or book an internal flight.
-From Arusha or Kilimanjaro International Airport, your tour operator will usually provide onwards transportation to the park itself; or you can hire the services of a local taxi.
+Most visitors fly into Kilimanjaro International Airport, which is 60 kilometers/35 miles away.
+Alternatively, the city of Arusha is a 1.5-hour drive from the park.
+You can reach Arusha by domestic flight or long-distance bus from several locations in Tanzania and Kenya.
+Your tour operator will usually provide transportation to the mountain from either Arusha or Kilimanjaro International Airport.
+If not, you can hire a local taxi or rent a car.

 Trekking Tours and Operators

-The average price for a trek up Mount Meru usually starts at around $650 per person including food, accommodation and guide fees.
+The average price for a trek up Mount Meru starts at around $650 per person including food, accommodation and guide fees.
 You need a climbing permit and it takes at least 12 hours to obtain one.
 Booking your climb through an organized tour operator is more expensive, but also makes the logistics of the trip much simpler.
-Recommended operators include Maasai Wandering, Mount Kenya Expedition, and Adventures Within Reach.
+Recommended operators include Maasai Wanderings, Mount Kenya Expedition, and Adventure Alternative.

 This article was fact-checked by Lema Peter, an expert trekking guide and member of the Meru tribe.